-Subsidy for transportation of agricultural goods - downstream operators (2014-15) - budgetary transfers to transport companies as compensation for reduced tariff applied in transportation of agricultural goods.
-Both agricultural producers and downstream operators are eligible for the reduced tariff rate.
-No data is available on actual shares of these two groups of beneficiaries.
-It is assumed that 50% of the total budgetary expenditure corresponds to the share of agricultural producers and 50% to downstream companies (the share of agricultural producers is allocated to PSE category B.3 Payments Based on On-Farm Services).
+Subsidy for transportation of agricultural goods - wholesalers - a compensation to transport companies for reduced tariff charged for the transportation of agro-food products.
+These transfers are assumed to represent a subsidy to agricultural producers and downstream operators who are eligible for reduced tariff rate.
+No data is available on actual shares of these two groups of beneficiaries in total compensation, therefore 50% of its total sum are allocated to downstream companies and 50% to agricultural producers (the latter share is allocated to PSE category B.3 Payments Based on On-Farm Services).